Self-Employed Mortgage Specialist

 Keep Deposits Consistent

 Regular, consistent deposits are easier to document than sporadic large deposits.
+In our experience, lenders approve files 30% faster when deposits follow a predictable pattern.

 Avoid Overdrafts